Kurt812/trend-getters-project/clean/README.md

 ```

 ## Files Explained 🗂️
-- **`clean.py`**: this python script cleans old files from an S3 bucket by checking the last modified date and deleting files older than a defined retention period (7 days).
+- **`clean.py`**: this Python script cleans old files from an S3 bucket by checking the last modified date and deleting files older than a defined retention period (7 days).
 It uses AWS Lambda to perform the task and logs the results.
-- **`Dockerfile`**: this docker file creates an image for an AWS Lambda function with the necessary dependencies installed.
+- **`Dockerfile`**: this Docker file creates an image for an AWS Lambda function with the necessary dependencies installed.
 - **`requirements.txt`**: this project requires specific Python libraries to run correctly.
 These dependencies are listed in this file and are needed to ensure your environment matches the project's environment requirements.
+- **`test_clean.py`**: this Python test script tests `clean.py` and its core components including the deletion of objects from an S3 bucket.

 ## Secrets Management 🕵🏽‍♂️
 Before running the script, you need to set up your AWS credentials.
 Create a new file called `.env` in the `clean` directory and add the following lines, with your actual AWS keys and database details: